mikethayes/posters/daily_process/README.md

 spacking of fonts to get different sized words to align everyting else is just font face changes for bold and color.

-The font used is Consolas, a fixed with font that I use in order to make alignment and layout easier.
+The font used is Consolas, a fixed width font that I use in order to make alignment and layout easier.

 If I were starting again, I think I would go with a more formal grid layout but